spiral/docs/keeper/components/data-grid.md

 paginate-options|no|[empty]|JSON array of numbers.
 Options for default paginator.
 action-*|no|[as in sample]|Set of parameters used to generate Actions button and corresponding column.

+**Limitation**: All filter forms should produce a flat object map without files.
+Nesting and/or arrays are not supported at the moment.

 ## Filters (grid:filter)

 grid:filter component attaches filter and/or search forms directly to grid.
 Internally it works with 'capture-forms' parameter that technically allows to attach any number of forms to datagrid.